top of page

 2022 EFA Barcelona | FSB NBFI Workshop | 2022 FIRS | 2022 Finance Down Under | 2021 Colorado Finance Summit Job Market Session | 2021 AFBC Ph.D.
 Forum | 2021 FMA | 2021 ASSA/IBEFA | 2021 SGF | 2021 ERIC Doctoral Consortium | 2020 UT Austin PhD Student Symposium | 2020 LBS Transatlantic Doctoral Conference (conference cancelled)

-ABSTRACT: I examine corporate bond market liquidity from 2004 to 2019 through the lens of the liquidity premium.
-I document that while commonly-used transaction cost measures such as the bid-ask spread remain flat, the corporate bond liquidity premium has actually increased since the financial crisis.
-I argue that as post-crisis regulations such as Basel II.5 have reduced dealer’s provision of immediacy, investors now experience much longer trading delays, and so require a higher liquidity premium than before the crisis.
-Using a structural over-the-counter model, I estimate the unobserved trading delays implied by the size of the liquidity premium.
-I show bonds that used to be sold within one day now take weeks to trade.
+ABSTRACT: I propose a supply-based explanation for the increase in the liquidity premium in the corporate bond market after the global financial crisis.
+I argue that as post-crisis regulations such as Basel II.5 have reduced dealer's provision of immediacy, investors now experience much longer trading delays, and so require a higher liquidity premium than before the crisis.
+Using a structural over-the-counter model and the publicly available TRACE data, I estimate the unobserved trading delays implied by the size of the liquidity premium.
+Based on my estimates, bonds that used to be sold within one day now take weeks to trade.

 2023 AFA | 8th HK Joint Finance Research Workshop | 2022 Young Scholar Finance Consortium | 2022 Eastern Finance | 2021 AFBC | 2020 AFA Poster